 The exhibition addresses not only the capacity of ink painting to evolve but also the contemporary nature of ink painting as a distinct genre whose achievements are already evident.
 Modern uses of ink—including photography and film, through which the very definition of ink is being expanded—are also considered.
 One such work, Chimeric Landscape, an immersive experience first shown at the Venice Biennale 2015, envelops the viewer with projections and reflections in a surround-sound environment, impressing upon visitors an embodied experience of ink in process.
 By layering sound, space, and visual images of ink in motion, Chimeric Landscape allows ink to declare itself as a medium that extends beyond the brush.

-Also on view will be works from the collections of Peter and Collette Rothschild, the Cantor Arts Center, and the Anderson Collection at Stanford University that add to the exhibition’s rich sense of historical consciousness.
-For instance, the oldest work in the installation, a tall landscape from the late Ming dynasty period, comes from the Cantor, while a work from the Anderson Collection highlights one of the themes of the exhibition—the international nature of abstraction as an art form.
+Adding to the exhibition’s rich sense of historical consciousness, will be works from the collection of Peter and Collette Rothschild, including a 1965 landscape by Zhang Daqian, as well as works from the Cantor’s collection and from the Anderson Collection at Stanford University.
+For instance, the oldest work in the installation, a tall landscape from the late Ming dynasty period, comes from the Cantor, while a work from the Anderson Collection, Franz Kline’s Figure 8 (1952), highlights one of the themes of the exhibition—the international nature of abstraction as an art form.

 Curators: Ellen C. Huang, curatorial fellow for Asian art, and Richard Vinograd, Christensen Fund Professor in Asian Art, Department of Art & Art History